Drinking Water Standards Compliance

 If you require a higher level of treatment than that required by the Drinking Water Standards for New Zealand, you will need to install the requisite treatment facilities on your own site as our bylaw states: 'If a customer has a particular requirement for an uninterrupted level of service, (flow, pressure or quality) it will be the responsibility of that customer to provide any necessary storage, back-up facilities or equipment.'

 New Plymouth District Council’s laboratory samples the tap water twice per month and analyses it for pH, alkalinity, temperature, dissolved solids, calcium, magnesium and total hardness.

-Analysis results for the last year is shown in the PDF below.
+Analysis results for the last year is shown in document below.
 The quality parameters are fairly consistent, with minor seasonal variations.